varad-pisale/MP3-Player/README.md

 3. Open the .exe and Enjoy your songs.

 -> Note:- Save the name of files,folder in English only don't use any another language.
+-> Note:- Download and setup Media Foundation in order to play mp3 files.